About the SRU Communication and Media Hall of Fame

 The Evolution of Communication and Media at SRU

 Thanks to the hard work and dedication of a long lineage of communication students, faculty, staff, and administration, SRU has a strong reputation for producing high-quality, award-winning student work through the multiple organizations the university offers.

-Lambda Pi Eta was established in the 1990s and serves as the official honorary organization for the Communication Department.
+Lambda Pi Eta was established in the 1990s and serves as the official honorary organization for the Strategic Communication and Media Department.
 Focusing on student involvement, Lambda runs a host of programs throughout the year and also serves as the student advisory board for the department.
 SRU’s chapter was recognized as National Chapter of the Year in 2019.

 The Rocket is SRU’s independent, student-run publication that evolved from The Slippery Rocket (1918-1930) in 1934.
 The paper currently serves as a 24/7 digital-first news cycle through www.theonlinerocket.com and publishes five print editions per semester.
 Over the years, The Rocket has been recognized with the highest honors through professional organizations such as Associated Collegiate Press, College Media Association, Columbia Scholastic Press Association, Pennsylvania News Association, Society for Collegiate Journalists, and more.

 Rock PRSSA is the student-run public relations firm on campus.
 Rock PRSSA offers public relations services to campus and non-campus organizations and local businesses.
 In fall 2019, the organization was rebranded to emphasize its association with Public Relations Student Society of America (PRSSA), the national pre-professional public relations organization.